 - 2014: The Grounds crew worked with student volunteers from GRASS to replace marginal lawns with lower-maintenance flowers and native plants on the south and east sides of Jouett Hall, and at the northeast corner of Davidson Hall.

-2013-14: The two lawn areas behind the Urban Studies Institute (426 W Bloom St) were converted to low-maintenance clover, and garden areas during the installation of the Urban & Public Affairs Horticulture Zone, an initiative of the Urban & Public Affairs Student Organization, with funding provided by both the Student Organization and the Department of Urban & Public Affairs.
+2013-14: The two lawn areas behind Urban & Public Affairs (426 W Bloom St) were converted to low-maintenance clover, and garden areas during the installation of the Urban & Public Affairs Horticulture Zone, an initiative of the Urban & Public Affairs Student Organization, with funding provided by both the Student Organization and the Department of Urban & Public Affairs.

-- 2012-13: The Grounds crew worked with student volunteers from REACH and GRASS to replace lawn with a lower-maintenance butterfly garden at the north end of Brook Street on campus (between Houchens and the Office of Health Promotion).
+- 2012-13: The Grounds crew worked with student volunteers from REACH and GRASS to replace lawn with a lower-maintenance butterfly garden at the north end of Brook Street next to Houchens.
 This garden provided many years of beauty and pollinator habitat, but unfortunately, it was removed in 2017 to accommodate the expansion of the Student Activities Center.

 - 2009: The first trials involved replacing turf with micro-clover plots which don't require frequent mowing and fix nitrogen to maintain soil fertility.
 The first trial was on the southwest corner of the Miller Information Technology Center.

 When selecting landscaping plants for certain sites on campus, we're not only thinking about what would look nice, but what other benefits could be provided.
 One thing that makes landscaping even more attractive and sustainable is when it's designed as a feast for your stomach as well as your eyes!